DVT

 Why Long Flights Can Increase DVT Risk

-During long flights, the legs stay still for hours and the calf muscles do not pump blood as effectively.
+During long flights, the legs may stay still for hours and the calf muscles do not pump blood as effectively.
 This can slow venous flow.
-The risk is higher when long travel is combined with recent surgery, pregnancy, cancer, hormone therapy, previous DVT, dehydration, or inherited clotting tendency.
+Individual risk may be higher when long travel is combined with recent surgery or hospitalization, pregnancy or the postpartum period, active cancer, estrogen-containing medicines, previous DVT or pulmonary embolism, or a known clotting disorder.

 Warning Symptoms After Travel